— Edgar Degas

 An artist who captured the grace and beauty of ballet dancers and race horses, Edgar Hilaire-Germain Degas (1834–1917) was born on this day in Paris.
 The son of a wealthy banker, he abandoned law for art.

-"No art was ever less spontaneous than mine," he said.
+"No art was ever less spontaneous than mine," he once said.
 "What I do is the result of reflection and study of the great masters; of inspiration, spontaneity, temperament I know nothing."

 Mix life’s pallet with the colors of imagination and memory.